Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: General resource-theoretic definitions of self-testing

-Consider the preorder of resources, including both states and boxes, induced by convertibility relations under LOSR operations. \begin{defn} The \emph{upward closure} of a resource $R$, denoted here by ${\rm UC}(R)$, is the set of all resources that can be converted to $R$ via the free operations.
+The \emph{upward closure} of a resource $R$ in the preorder of resources defined by a resource theory with free operations $\mathcal{F}$, denoted here by ${\rm UC}_{\mathcal{F}}(R)$, is the set of all resources that can be converted to $R$ using operations in $\mathcal{F}$.
 Formally,